Discrete ABP Estimate and Convergence Rates for Linear Elliptic Equations in Non-divergence Form: Abstract

 \section{Abstract}

-We design a two-scale finite element method (FEM) for linear elliptic PDEs in non-divergence form $A(x) : D^2 u(x) = f(x)$.
+We design a two-scale finite element method (FEM) for linear elliptic PDEs in non-divergence form $A(x) : D^2 u(x) = f(x)$ in a bounded but not necessarily convex domain $\Omega$ and study it in the max norm.
 The fine scale is given by the meshsize $h$ whereas the coarse scale $\epsilon$ is dictated by an integro-differential approximation of the PDE.
-We show that the FEM satisfies the discrete maximum principle (DMP) for any uniformly positive definite matrix $A(x)$ provided that the mesh is weakly acute.
-Combining the DMP with weak operator consistency of the FEM, we establish convergence of the numerical solution $u_h^\epsilon$ to the viscosity solution $u$ as $\epsilon, h\to0$ and $\epsilon\ge C h|\ln h|$.

-We develop a discrete Alexandroff-Bakelman-Pucci (ABP) estimate which is suitable for finite element analysis.
-Its proof relies on a geometric interpretation of Alexandroff estimate and control of the measure of the sub-differential of piecewise linear functions in terms of jumps, and thus of the discrete PDE.
-The discrete ABP estimate leads, under suitable regularity assumptions on $A$ and $u$, to the estimate
+We show that the FEM satisfies the discrete maximum principle (DMP) for any uniformly positive definite matrix $A$ provided that the mesh is face weakly acute.
+We establish a discrete Alexandroff-Bakelman-Pucci (ABP) estimate which is suitable for finite element analysis.
+Its proof relies on a discrete Alexandroff estimate which expresses the min of a convex piecewise linear function in terms of the measure of its sub-differential, and thus of jumps of its gradient.
+The discrete ABP estimate leads, under suitable regularity assumptions on $A$ and $u$, to pointwise error estimates of the form

-provided $\epsilon \approx (h^2 |\ln h|)^{1/(2+\alpha)}$.
-Such a convergence rate is at best of order $ h \Abs{\ln h}^{1/2}$, which turns out to be quasi-optimal.
+provided $\epsilon \approx h^{2/(2+\alpha)}$.
+Such a convergence rate is at best of order $ h \Abs{\ln h}$, which turns out to be quasi-optimal.